 An exclusive feature of selected Span-America products in which a tough but flexible wipe-clean coating is fused to the product's foam surface.
 The coating permanently protects the foam from moisture and air, the two factors that decrease the effective lifespan of foam products.
 Unlike painted-on or sprayed-on coatings that make foam hard and heavy, the Durafilm coating is ultra-lightweight and has very little effect on the feel of the products to which it is applied.

 A Group 2 Medicare code that is commonly referred to, as it contains all powered mattresses with the exception of air fluidized therapy.
-PressureGuard APM, APM2, Safety Supreme, Easy Air, and Turn Select are all in the EO277 code.
+PressureGuard APM, APM2, Safety Supreme and Easy Air are all in the EO277 code.
 Click here for Medicare's Medical Policy on this code.

 One of the Group 2 Medicare reimbursement codes for mattresses that are commonly used to assist in the treatment of pressure ulcers.
 EO373 is a description of "An advanced, non-powered pressure reducing Mattress".
 The PressureGuard CFT is one of a select few included in this code.
 Click here for more information on Medicare's Medical Policy for this code.